bbjimmy/Thumb/README.md

 # Thumb
-Generate a Thumbnail of an image for use on the web etc.
+Generate a Thumbnail of an image for use on the web etc in Haiku.

 # Building:

 required:

-yab and yab-ide must be installed to build Thumb.
+Haiku with yab and yab-ide installed

 building: